sunflower-land/sunflower-land/README.md

 ![banner_2400_800-export](https://github.com/user-attachments/assets/4d08da2c-a5a5-4131-acbb-b9b41132f6df)

-The goal of this project is to create a decentralized and community driven MetaVerse style game.
+The goal of this project is to create a decentralized and community-driven MetaVerse style game.

-This repo includes the front-end game in which users can play and interact with the game on the Polygon Network and off chain data.
+This repo includes the front-end game in which users can play and interact with the game on the Polygon Network and offchain data.

 Looking to help out?
 Read our [contributing docs](https://github.com/sunflower-land/sunflower-land/blob/main/docs/CODE_CONTRIBUTING.md)